Sazami4423/furima-28477/README.md

  ### Association

-  has_one    :orders
+  has_one    :order
-  belongs_to :users
-  belongs_to :products
+  belongs_to :user
-  belongs_to :order
+  belongs_to :product